rehypejs/rehype-remark/readme.md

 If a [`Unified`][processor] destination processor is given, that processor runs with a new markdown (mdast) tree (bridge-mode).
-As the given processor runs with a mdast tree, and remark plugins support mdast, that means remark plugins can be used with the given processor.
+As the given processor runs with an mdast tree, and remark plugins support mdast, that means remark plugins can be used with the given processor.
 The mdast tree is discarded in the end.

 > 👉 **Note**: It’s highly unlikely that you want to do this.